The Long Goodbye (song): Brooks & Dunn version

 "The Long Goodbye" was recorded by country music duo Brooks & Dunn for their album Steers & Stripes (2001).
 The single was Number One hit on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts, and a No. 39 hit on the Billboard Hot 100.

 Background

-Ronnie Dunn was initially challenged by this song.
+Ronnie Dunn, one-half of the duo, was initially challenged by this song.
 "For me, I didn't know if I could sing some of these songs, if I could get inside them.
 So I'd take the tracks home...Paul Brady's demo of 'The Long Good-bye was intimidating...How do you do that?
 I'd work in my barn, explore the songs, try things, really learn where the song wanted to go, where I wanted to go."

 Critical reception

 Chuck Taylor, of Billboard magazine reviewed the song favorably saying that the song has more of a pop flavor than most of their other music.
 Taylor also says that Dunn's "earnest emotion exudes quiet desperation mixed with knowing acceptance."